ahoys/tunnelerjs/README.md

 You can mute users when they spam with the "role" punishment.

+**Important:** The bot must have "Manage Roles" permission for the punishment to work.

 1) Create a new global role to your Discord guild, call it eg. "Muted".
 This can be achieved through `Server Settings`.

 2) Go through all of the guild's `channels` and add the Muted role with denied "Send Messages" permission to each of them.